 If you’ve already implemented a sales process that’s just not cutting it, there are some tried-and-true best practices you can use to make meaningful improvements.
 Here are three ways you can maximize the profitability and efficiency of your process:

-Revenue teams often suffer from a Sales Execution Gap, which is the disparity between their potential revenue and the actual revenue it achieves.
-While they develop strong strategies, they find difficulties in actually executing those strategies for three main reasons: inefficient prospecting, inconsistent deal management, and inaccurate revenue forecasting.
+Revenue teams often suffer from a Sales Execution Gap, which is the disparity between their potential revenue and the actual revenue they achieve.
+While they develop strong strategies, they struggle to execute them for three main reasons: inefficient prospecting, inconsistent deal management, and inaccurate revenue forecasting.
 These issues are further exacerbated by outdated or legacy SalesTech that simply doesn’t properly support reps.

 A Sales Execution Gap impacts the business as a whole, and can be identified across several areas: